 - Does the individual have children who are dependent on him or her?

 - Is the individual involved in a relationship?

 - Is the individual against guns or weapons in the home?

 - Is the individual calling the crisis hotlines?

 - Is he or she already on treatment for depression?

 - Does he or she have someone to speak to when there is a problem?

 Mental Status Assessment

-In some cases, assessment of the mental status may provide a clue to the individual’s potential for self-harm.
+In some cases, assessing the mental status may provide a clue to the individual’s potential for self-harm.

 - Appearance: Depressed patients will often tend to appear unclean and unkempt.
 The clothing may not be ironed or dirty.